peterkhe1999/CheatSheet/OSEP/README.md

 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\installutil.exe /logfile= /LogToConsole=false /U C:\Tools\Bypass.exe
 ```

-At this point, it would be possible to reuse this tradecraft with the Microsoft Word macros we developed in a previous module since they are not limited by AppLocker.
-Instead of using WMI to directly start a PowerShell process and download the shellcode runner from our Apache web server, we could make WMI execute InstallUtil and obtain the same result despite AppLocker.
+At this point, it would be possible to reuse this tradecraft with the Microsoft Word macros since they are not limited by AppLocker.
+Instead of using WMI to directly start a PowerShell process and download the shellcode runner from our Apache web server, we could **make WMI execute InstallUtil** and obtain the same result despite AppLocker.

 The issue is that **the compiled C# file has to be on disk when InstallUtil is invoked**.
-We must download an executable, and ensure that it is not flagged by antivirus, neither during the download process nor when it is saved to disk.
+We must download an executable, and ensure that it is not flagged by antivirus.

-To attempt to bypass anitvirus, we are going to obfuscate the executable while it is being downloaded with Base64 encoding and then decode it on disk.
+To attempt to bypass anitvirus, obfuscate the executable while it is being downloaded with Base64 encoding and then decode it on disk.

-Well use the native **certutil** tool to perform the encoding and decoding and **bitsadmin** for the downloading.
+Use the native **certutil** tool to perform the encoding and decoding and **bitsadmin** for the downloading.

 ```bat
 certutil -encode C:\Users\Offsec\source\repos\Bypass\Bypass\bin\x64\Release\Bypass.exe file.txt